 Solar Filters for Telescopes, Binoculars & Camera Lenses

 Solar filters for optics are meant to go over the aperture, i.e., the front opening, and should be used only by experienced observers.
-Some of the sources listed below sell aperture filters made from Baader AstroSolar Safety Film.
-While this material, unlike the newer AstroSolar Silver/Gold Film (see above), does not meet the ISO 12312-2 international standard for eyes-only direct viewing of the Sun — it transmits slightly more ultraviolet light than the standard allows — it has been safely used by amateur and professional astronomers for several decades for observing and/or imaging the Sun through telescopes, binoculars, and camera lenses (whose glass elements filter out the excess ultraviolet light).
+Some of the sources listed below sell aperture filters made from Baader AstroSolar Safety Film; some also sell this film in sheets with which you can make your own aperture filters.
+While this material, unlike the newer AstroSolar Silver/Gold Film (see above), does not meet the transmittance requirements of the ISO 12312-2 international standard for eyes-only direct viewing of the Sun — it transmits slightly more ultraviolet light than the standard allows — it has been safely used by amateur and professional astronomers for several decades for observing and/or imaging the Sun through telescopes, binoculars, and camera lenses, whose glass elements filter out the excess ultraviolet light.
 Be sure to read our safety tips before using solar filters with optics!

 - Alpine Astronomical (Filter Sheets / Mounted Filters)